Honor Courses

 Credits 3

-An introductory course exploring Christian spirituality on personal, corporate and social levels.
-This Honors section will compare Christian spirituality on these levels with that of other cultures and religions with emphasis on Asian and African cultures.
-The course will explore similarities and differences between types of spirituality and look for evidence of the impact of Biblical spirituality on non-Christian forms.
+This is an introductory course exploring Christian spirituality on personal, corporate and social levels.
+This Honors section compares Christian spirituality on these levels with that of other cultures and religions with emphasis on Asian and African cultures.
+The course explores similarities and differences between types of spirituality and looks for evidence of the impact of Biblical spirituality on non-Christian forms.